InternetEnemies/CombatCritters/Documents/Architecture.md

 Here are some notable additions to Iteration 2.

+## com.internetEnemies.combatCritters.objects

+### Currency

+A class that stores an Integer used for operations on the CurrencyInventory.

 ### ItemStack

 ItemStack works as a wrapper class for any of our DSOs.
 They give a quantity to any stored object.

+### Builder Classes

+Many important DSOs now have a respective builder class to help with instantiation.

+## com.internetEnemies.combatCritters.Logic

 ### IItem and IItemVisitor

 These classes work together to specify certain behaviour towards different instances of objects.

-### Currency

-A class that stores an Integer used for operations on the CurrencyInventory.

 ### ICurrencyInventory